cbkarki/academic-portfolio/about.md

 3. Finally, I am committed to sharing that tools as open-source software so other scientists can use it, leading to new discoveries and, eventually, new problems for me to solve.

  The loop from application to innovation and back to the start is the main mechainsm of my work.

+ ## Intersted in collaborationg or learning more?
+ Feel free to explore my